Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Ice Mephit.md

     \nAt will: [[5.
 Mechanics/Spells/Fog Cloud.md|fog cloud]]"
   "name": "innate"
 - "desc": "When the mephit dies, it explodes in a burst of jagged ice.
 Each creature\
-    \ within 5 feet of it must make a DC 10 Dexterity saving throw, taking 4 (dice:\
+    \ within 5 feet of it must make a DC 10 Dexterity saving throw, taking dice:\
-    \ 1d8|avg (1d8)) slashing damage on a failed save, or half as much damage on\
+    \ 1d8|avg (1d8) slashing damage on a failed save, or half as much damage on\
     \ a successful one."
   "name": "Death Burst"
 - "desc": "While the mephit remains motionless, it is indistinguishable from an ordinary\